cbh778899/clipboard-master/README.md

 * Click on a GIF will download it instead of copy.

 ## Data storage
-All data will be stored at `uploads/` folder in root, but you can change it in [/backend/.env](/backend/.env)
+All data will be stored at `uploads/` folder in root, but you can change it by editing `FILE_SAVE_PATH` in [/backend/.env](/backend/.env)

+## Connection Retry
+Some devices might disconnect when browser switched to backend, therefore retry connection is required.
+The max retries by default is 3 times and interval is at 100ms, which is enough to determin whether it's the problem of client itself or server (e.g. the server closed).
+If you want to change this behaviour, change the `VITE_MAX_WEBSOCKET_RETRY` and/or `VITE_WEBSOCKET_RETRY_INTERVAL` entries in [/frontend/.env](/frontend/.env).
+Deleteing `VITE_MAX_WEBSOCKET_RETRY` will allow infinite retry.

 ## Routes
-Frontend will connect to `https://localhost:3000/api` under development environment and `/api` for production (i.e. after run command `pnpm run build`), but you can change this behaviour by editing [/frontend/.env](/frontend/.env) file.
+Frontend will connect to `https://localhost:3000/api` under development environment and `/api` for production (i.e. after run command `pnpm run build`), but you can change this behaviour by editing `VITE_DEV_BASE_ROUTE` and `VITE_PROD_BASE_ROUTE` entries in [/frontend/.env](/frontend/.env) file.